ibm-cloud-docs/vpc/vsi-reservation-create.md

 You can attach existing virtual servers to your reservation.
 Keep in mind that all existing virtual servers must be the same profile, size, and location.

 1. From your virtual server list, click **Attach**.
-2. Select the reservation to attach the server to.
+2. Select the reservation to attach the server to and click **Attach**.

 ## Provisioning a reservation with the CLI
 {: #provisioning-reserved-capacity-cli-vpc}